Youssef-Elkady/PCA-image-recognition/README.md

-# Description: Using Logistic Regression and KNN wo classify particles as noise or signals based on a few attributes.
+# Description:
+Using PCA to reduce the dimensionality of the dataset and then using KNN to classify the images.
+The dataset used was AT&T Faces dataset. the problem we are solving is face recognition and detection

 ## Approach:

-   Preprocessing: the dataset is not balanced due to technical reasons, so we need to balance it before training the models to avoid biases.
-So undersampling was used to resample the more dominant class.
-Also, the features had wildly different ranges to all features were normalized to assure they all converge easily.
-   Training: Logistic Regression and KNN (with diffrent K values) were used to solve this problem and their performances where compared.
+PCA algorithm was coded manually from scratch and applied on the Dataset with a different alphas.
+Then KNN was used to classify the images.
 The models were trained using 10-fold cross validation and the best model was selected based on the average accuracy of the folds.
+the performance was compared between different alphas and different K values. then the models were compared to the built in PCA functions in sklearn to assure the correctness of the implementation.
+Then images from the CIFAR-10 dataset were added ad the non-face images and KNN was used again this time to detect weather there was a face or not in the image.